SRCF/docs/source/learn/tutorials/deploy-python.rst

 ..
 There is a sample app available in ``/public/societies/sample`` for you to explore.
 Once there, see ``run.sh`` for command-line options, and ``crontab`` or ``python-web@.service`` for deployment.

-Setting up a virtualenv
+Setting up a venv
 ^^^^^^^^^^^^^^^^^^^^^^^

-You will want to deploy your application in a Python virtualenv so that you can easily install and manage dependencies and versions.
+You will want to deploy your application in a Python venv so that you can easily install and manage dependencies and versions.
+A venv is a virtual Python environment that contains its own Python binary as well as all of your dependencies.
+When you activate your venv, PATH variables like ``python`` and ``pip`` will use the correct versions specified when you created your venv.

 1. Create a directory for your app to live in: